dcpetty/packagetest/README.md

 | [importmonkey](https://github.com/hirsimaki-markus/importmonkey) | Look into using `importmonkey` &mdash; I did *not* use it, but it seems simple |
 | [`ultraimport`](https://github.com/ronny-rentner/ultraimport) | Another external library solution (I did *not* use) |

+## `packagetest` example

+In order to meet the requirements outlined above, this example shows `import`ing modules from a package, submodules from a package, modules from other modules, and packages from other packages.

 The `packagetest` example repository structure and directory / module layout is as follows:

 ```text